Juvenile Crimes Attorney - Juvenile Lawyer

 Boy in Court

 If your child has been arrested, he or she can either be cited and released or detained at a juvenile detention facility.
 If your child is in custody, the District Attorney must file the petition within 48 hours of the time the minor is detained excluding weekends and holidays.
 The law requires strict compliance, otherwise the minor is entitled to be released while his case is pending.
-Mr. Kita recently filed a writ of habeus corpus on this issue and the Second District Court of Appeal ordered a juvenile court judge to release a minor on a overdetained case.

 JUVENILE DETENTION HEARING